LaunchCode-Education-Archived/cs50x-live/helpful-resources/modules/module-5.md

   * Include the stdio library
   *
   * Add main method
-  *    Declare a pointer called buffer of type char
+  *    Declare a pointer called s of type char
   *    Print "String please: "
-  *    Scan the user input using "buffer" as the value for the placeholder %s
+  *    Scan the user input using "s" as the value for the placeholder %s
   *    Print "Thanks for the %s!\n"
   *
   * You will find instructions to complete this task in the video.